-Alcohol consumed by a breastfeeding woman can also be found in her breastmilk.
-The amount of alcohol found in breastmilk is about the same level of alcohol that is found in a woman’s bloodstream.
+Alcohol consumed by a person who is breastfeeding can also be found in their breastmilk.
+The amount of alcohol found in breastmilk is about the same level of alcohol that is found in a person’s bloodstream.
 Things like pumping and discarding milk, drinking water, taking caffeine, or exercising do not help your body get rid of the alcohol faster; only time can reduce the amount of alcohol in breastmilk.

 “Of all the substances of abuse—including cocaine, methamphetamine, heroin and marijuana—alcohol produces by far the most serious neurobehavioral effects in a developing baby.”— Institute of Medicine

 Please see our library of resources below on alcohol exposure during pregnancy and breastfeeding.

 Related Fact Sheets